Armienn/IdentifyingUniqueName/README.md

 (Draft)

-This is a form of identification, meant to be universally unique, usable by everyone and somewhat easy to remember.
+This is a form of identification meant to be universally unique, usable by everyone and somewhat easy to remember.
 It consists of 36 digits, and may be textually represented in a few different manners:

 - Number form: `000000-000000-000000-305300-181119-900312`
 - Name form: `datua-docedu-xaoci`